zmitton/eth-proof/CONTRIBUTING.md

 > This document is inspired by [elasticsearch/CONTRIBUTING.md](https://github.com/elastic/elasticsearch/blob/master/CONTRIBUTING.md)

 Adding a `CONTRIBUTING.md` to a github repository enables a link to that file in the pull request or create an issue page.
-This shows potential contributors how to make a meaningful impact on the project.
-Contribution guidelines save time and hassle caused by improper pull requests and issues.
-You can learn more about the features that are enabled by github when this file is present [here](https://help.github.com/articles/setting-guidelines-for-repository-contributors/)
+This document should guide potential contributors toward making a successful and meaningful impact on the project, and can save maintainers time and hassle caused by improper pull requests and issues.
+You can learn more about the features that are enabled by github when this file is present [here](https://help.github.com/articles/setting-guidelines-for-repository-contributors/).

 ## How to contribute